GLYCAM-Web/MD_Utils/inputs/NPT-pre-minimized-separate-water-relaxation/README.md

             the mden file.
 Note that these values are not printed so that they easily correspond to the coordinates (see ntwx).
-However, the values in this file are relatively easy to parse for plotting, so they are convenient for doing quick checks of equilibration and for tests of certain types of convergence.
+However, the values in this file are relatively easy to parse for plotting, so they are convenient for doing quick checks of relaxation and for tests of certain types of convergence.

 A novice researcher might change the following, but with caution.